Don Bacon: Immigration

 Bacon campaigns with Charlie Kirk at a pro-Trump event in Omaha in 2020.

 In August 2017, Bacon and five of his House colleagues urged Trump to preserve the Deferred Action for Childhood Arrivals program for undocumented youth brought to the United States as children (also known as "Dreamers"), "until we can pass a permanent legislative solution."
 In 2019, he voted for legislation to create a pathway to citizenship for undocumented youth.

 Bacon has expressed support for construction of the U.S.-Mexico border wall supported by Trump.
 Bacon voted against legislation to end the December 2018–January 2019 government shutdown by appropriating funds without money for a border wall.
 He said that Trump's attempt to circumvent Congress by declaring a national emergency to redirect money from military construction to building a border wall was not "the right way to go" because it infringed on congressional powers, but voted against a House resolution to overturn the emergency declaration and against overriding Trump's veto of legislation that would have overturned the declaration.

 In 2017, Bacon reintroduced the Kerrie Orozco Act, which would "allow the spouses of first responders, killed in the line of duty, access to a quicker process of becoming an American citizen."

 In 2025, Bacon cosponsored the American Families United Act.

+In 2026, Bacon cosponsored the DIGNIDAD Act, which proposes a pathway to legal status for up to 12 million illegal immigrants, paired with stricter border enforcement and mandatory work and restitution requirements.

+In April 2026, Bacon was one of six Republicans who joined all Democrats in voting to grant Temporary Protected Status to approximately 350,000 Haitian immigrants, despite efforts by Donald Trump to terminate the program.